louiseadennis/bluebook/README.md

 # bluebook
 Blue Book Notes: These are for part-baked research ideas.
 They are usually short.
 There is no standard that they are expected to reach.

-They are inspired by the blue book note series used by the Alan Bundy's DReaM group at the University of Edinburgh for many years to communicate and discuss research ideas.
+They are inspired by the blue book note series used by Alan Bundy's DReaM group at the University of Edinburgh for many years to communicate and discuss research ideas.

 Index: